Anthony Musaba

-Anthony Musaba (born 6 December 2000) is a Dutch professional footballer who plays as a forward for Dutch club NEC on loan from Monaco.
+Anthony Tite Musaba (born 6 December 2000) is a Dutch professional footballer who plays as a winger for Süper Lig club Samsunspor.

 Career

 NEC Nijmegen

 In early April 2019, after making the first-team squad during the season, Musaba was one of four trainees to sign a new contract with NEC Nijmegen.
 In the same month, he made his professional debut in an Eerste Divisie match against FC Volendam.

 He scored 7 goals and made 5 assists in 25 Eerste Divisie appearances in the 2019–20 season, which was cut short due to the COVID-19 pandemic and which was his first full season.

 Monaco

 In June 2020, Ligue 1 club AS Monaco FC announced the signing of Musaba on a five-year contract.
 The transfer fee paid to NEC Nijmegen was reported as €2 to 2.5 million.

 On 24 August 2020, he was loaned to Cercle Brugge.

 On 31 August 2021, he was loaned to Heerenveen.

 On 29 August 2022, he joined Metz on loan with an option to buy.
 On 4 January 2023, Musaba returned to NEC on loan.